Rudolf raising the fishing lines

 Car abandonned on ice

 Living for two months amongst the drift ice of the small island of Uummannaq, Greenland, French photographer Camille Michel recognized one English word repeated frequently amongst the native tongue of Kalaallisut: “ghost.”
 Here, in this sequestered island where a mere 1282 people make their home, the terrain is haunted by ancient spirits and decidedly modern demons.
 As the outside world descends upon the mythic landscape, pollution increases.
 The ice is melting, and children are leaving home for the city.
-The Last Men is the photographer’s testament to what remains.
+These pictures are the photographer’s testament to what remains.

 Uummannaq is named for the heart-shaped mountain that rises over the little houses where fishermen and hunters lay their heads to rest after long days at work in the bitter cold.
 For centuries, men and dogs have toiled together, making sense of an inscrutable land, dominated by folklore and rituals handed down from one generation to the next.